Anushakti Nagar

 Anushakti Nagar is the residential township of the Bhabha Atomic Research Center, Nuclear Power Corporation of India, Directorate of Construction Services and Estate Management, Atomic Energy Education Society in Mumbai, Maharashtra, India.
 Anu Shakti means atomic power in Sanskrit.
 Spread over more than 940 acres, this residential complex for the employees of Department of Atomic Energy of the Government of India in Mumbai, is situated in North-east Mumbai.
 Anushakti Nagar claims to be the largest scientific community (in a single area) in the world.
-It has the largest central library in the continent in Nuclear science and technology.
+It has the largest central library on the continent in nuclear science and technology.

 About

 In the early 1960s the government decided to expand the nuclear research (see BARC) facility in (what was then) a distant suburb of Mumbai.
 The township is about 3 km north of the research centre.

+Anushakti Nagar is a well planned self-contained community with a population of about 45,000.
+It has residential flat, sports and recreation facilities, schools, medical clinics, a large hospital, banks, post office and transport links to many parts of Mumbai.
+It has 6 Shopping Centres commonly known as Markets housing local retailers & supermarket: